-Photo: Clark County Museum
+Photo: Ron Mader, Clark County Museum (Some rights reserved)

-If communication is to be more than a bullhorn, if there’s an actual conversation / dialogue unfolding, we need to sharpen our listening skills, comprehension, and empathy.
 On a technical matter, we are learning how to create and share playlists, find podcasts, select audio books, and learn new skills on our devices.

 When you know you are listened to, everything changes.